 Refuse Rate Increase Proposal

-Recology submitted a draft application to the City of San Francisco for a refuse rate increase to become effective July 1, 2017.
-This application outlines a rate structure that supports the City’s zero waste goals, and provides customers with new programs to support diversion efforts.
-The rate application accounts for infrastructure improvements to the City’s recycling and composting facilities, new and improved collection services, and a new reporting structure that will comply with statewide CalRecycle reporting guidelines.
+Recology’s application outlines a rate structure that supports the City’s zero waste goals and provides customers with new programs to increase diversion efforts.
+The rate application accounts for infrastructure improvements to the City’s recycling and composting facilities, new and enhanced collection services, and a new reporting structure that will comply with statewide guidelines (CalRecycle).

 Funds will be invested in the following programs: